MartinKabierski/Conformance_Sketching/README.md

 # Incremental Conformance Checking
 #### Project Status: [Active]

-This repository contains the source code, the end-user plugins and the evaluation result files for incremental conformance checking, as proposed in the paper ["Estimating Process Conformance by Trace Sampling and Result Approximation"](https://www.researchgate.net/publication/333209975_Estimating_Process_Conformance_by_Trace_Sampling_and_Result_Approximation).
+This repository contains the source code, the end-user plugins and the evaluation result files for incremental conformance checking, as proposed in the paper ["Sampling and Approximation Techniques for efficient Process Conformance Checking"](https://www.researchgate.net/publication/347447789_Sampling_and_approximation_techniques_for_efficient_process_conformance_checking).

 The approaches provided include:
 * Three conformance measures: Fitness, deviating activities and non-conformant resource attributes